 Suppose you asked the same Americans in the Norton-Ariely study, “If you could guarantee that every poor person in America had their basic needs met, would you agree to abandon your ‘ideal’ wealth distribution?”
 Their answers might surprise you.
 That’s because many people conflate the distribution of wealth and concern for the poor.
 Indeed, we don’t find any upper limit on income anywhere in Rawls, either.
 Rawls’s only criterion was that the least advantaged benefit from inequality.
 If you’ve ever been to North Korea or Cuba, it’s pretty obvious that they do.

 Max Borders is the editor of The Freeman and director of content for FEE.
-He is also founder of Voice & Exit and the author of Superwealth: Why we should stop worrying about the gap between rich and poor.
+He is also cofounder of the event experience Voice & Exit and author of Superwealth: Why we should stop worrying about the gap between rich and poor.